Note: This article was updated on February 2nd, 2020.

 We are thankful to the Python community for helping us improve our skills over the years.
 That’s why we want to give back.
 We organize, host, and sponsor community events.
 But we also like to be a part of Python’s development.

 This is our library for implementing login mechanisms, user account setup and management from the REST API level (using Django REST Framework).
-We’ve just released djoser 1.4.0 with a new useful feature that adds the ability to set ‘permission_classes’ for standard djoser views in the app settings.
+We’ve just released djoser 2.0.3 with a host of new features.
+For example, we added the option to set ‘permission_classes’ for standard djoser views in the app settings.

 This library allows sending emails using the Django template system.
 It’s a simple wrapper for django.core.mail.EmailMultiAlternatives CONSOLAS which makes use of the Django template system to store email content in a separate file.